How to buy the best chest freezer

 - Most models aren’t frost-free, so you have to defrost them when ice builds up

 - You may not want a big white box on view in your home.

 We’ve tested chest freezers from brands such as Beko, Bosch, Lec, Miele and Zanussi.
-To see which are the best for keeping food safely frozen around the clock, head to our freezer reviews - and filter results for chest freezers via the panel at the top.
+To see which are the best for keeping food safely frozen around the clock, head to our - and filter results for chest freezers via the panel at the top.

 Chest freezers don’t have many features to deliberate over.
 The biggest difference between them and other freezer types is that most need to be defrosted manually.
 Frost-free options are few and far between.
 Here are the main features to think about:

 These are suspended over the main compartment and are really useful for keeping smaller items where you can find them easily.
 They’re also ideal for storing open packets of peas and chips upright, preventing them from spilling all over the main chest freezer section.

 This works by keeping the chest freezer lid fixed in an open position once you’ve lifted it, leaving you with both hands free to add food or rummage around to find the item you’re looking for.
 Without this, you’ll have to prop the lid up with one hand while you reach inside with the other.

 These are either alarms or lights that activate if the temperature in the freezer starts to rise.
 This should give you plenty of time to investigate the problem and help you avoid having to discard the entire contents of your freezer.

 Being able to lock the lid of your chest freezer is an invaluable safety feature, particularly if young children are around.
 It can also help prevent the contents of your freezer from being stolen – handy if you keep your chest freezer in your garage.